 While there are a bevy of grill-related tools lining your favorite big box store, we only require a few for beef: heavy-duty grill tongs, heat-resistant gloves, a timer, and an instant-read thermometer.

 Tongs are used to move the food.
-Gloves are to keep you out of the urgent care.
+Gloves are to keep you out of urgent care.
 The timer keeps you on track and the thermometer is to ensure a properly cooked piece of meat.

 As an added thought, I use small sheet pans to take food in and out of the house, being careful to wash between uses to avoid contamination between uncooked and cooked meat.

 Keep the grill lid closed.